Marinated Ciliegine (Mozzarella Balls)

 The complete ingredient list and measurements are listed in the printable recipe below.

 • Ciliegine: Mozzarella balls come in many different sizes.
-From traditional mozzarella which is about the size of an orange to Perline which is the size of pearls.
-For this recipe, we opted for ciliegine which is the size of a cherry but you can substitute any size such as bocconcini or ovolini.
-If you choose a larger size you might need to cut it into bite-size pieces before marinating.
+From traditional mozzarella, which is about the size of an orange, to Perline, which is the size of pearls.
+For this recipe, we opted for ciliegine, which is the size of a cherry, but you can substitute any size, such as bocconcini or ovolini.
+If you choose a larger size, you might need to cut it into bite-sized pieces before marinating.

 • Olive Oil: Not all olive oil is created equal.
-You want to find the best quality that also has a nice flavor that complements the mozzarella and herbs.
+You want the best quality with a nice flavor that complements the mozzarella and herbs.

-• Herbs and Spices: Our recipe uses fresh basil and oregano but you can substitute dried.
-Approximately 1/2 tablespoon of dried basil is equivalent to 1 tablespoon of fresh and approximately 1 teaspoon of dried oregano is equivalent to 1 tablespoon of fresh.
-You can also add some thyme, parsley, or rosemary as well.
+• Herbs and Spices: Our recipe uses fresh basil and oregano, but you can substitute dried.
+Approximately 1/2 tablespoon of dried basil is equivalent to 1 tablespoon of fresh basil, and approximately 1 teaspoon of dried oregano is equivalent to 1 tablespoon of fresh oregano.
+You can also add thyme, parsley, or rosemary.
 Besides fresh herbs, you will need some garlic and crushed red pepper.

 ingredients for marinated ciliegine